lyz-code/blue-book/docs/linux_snippets.md

 author: Lyz
 ---

+# Download TS streams

+Some sites give stream content with small `.ts` files that you can't download directly.
+Instead open the developer tools, reload the page and search for a request with extension `.m3u8`, that gives you the playlist of all the chunks of `.ts` files.
+Once you have that url you can use `yt-dlp` to download it.

 # [df and du showing different results](https://www.cyberciti.biz/tips/freebsd-why-command-df-and-du-reports-different-output.html)

 Sometimes on a linux machine you will notice that both `df` command (display